Residential Heat Pump Resources for Homeowners

 - Daikin DZ16TC Whole House Heat Pump units with up to 16 SEER performance, up to 9.75 HSPF, chlorine-free refrigerant, UltraTech scroll compressors, and low-voltage outdoor wiring

 - Daikin DZ16SA Whole House Heat Pump units with up to 16 SEER performance, up to 9.5 HSPF, chlorine-free refrigerant, high-density compressor sound blankets, time-delay technology for quiet and reliable defrost, and bi-flow liquid line filter driers

 - Daikin DZ14SA Whole House Heat Pump units with up to 15 SEER performance, up to 9.0 HSPF, high-efficiency scroll compressors, time-delay technology for quiet and reliable defrost, bi-flow liquid line filter driers, and suction line accumulators

-In addition to expert residential HVAC installation, AAA Heating & Cooling offers 24-hour emergency service for Portland and Vancouver homeowners.
+In addition to expert residential HVAC installation, AAA Heating & Cooling offers 24-hour emergency service for Portland homeowners.
 To find out more about heat pump preventative care and maintenance, or to schedule a service appointment, contact AAA Heating & Cooling today!